US puts 8,500 troops on heightened alert amid Russia tension

 Britain said it is withdrawing some diplomats and dependents from its Kyiv Embassy.

 British Prime Minister Boris Johnson said an invasion was not inevitable, but “the intelligence is pretty gloomy.”
-He added, “I think that sense can still prevail.”
+He added that “I think that sense can still prevail.”

 Ukraine’s Foreign Ministry spokesman, Oleg Nikolenko, said the U.S. decision was “a premature step” and a sign of “excessive caution.”
 He said Russia is sowing panic among Ukrainians and foreigners in order to destabilize Ukraine.